 Verify the Problem Yourself

 When you are deployed to the customer’s residence or their place of business, they expect you to know what the problem is, and they expect you to be able to fix it.
 That being said, it is critical that you know the air conditioning systems inside and out, and that you are able to identify the issue based on what they are telling you.
 Let’s face it, while the customer is always right, they aren’t always entirely coherent.
 That being said, you will want to be familiar with a number of different air conditioning systems, as well as the issues that can arise within them.
-You’re the expert here, it’s time to act like it.
+You’re the AC Repair expert here, it’s time to act like it.

 Interpretation of Complex Material

 Wiring schematics are complicated; there’s no other way to say it.
 Fortunately, HVAC Training will show you how to interpret them, and use them to solve a multitude of problems.
 Eventually, you’ll be able to read them like a roadmap, and over time, as you learn the layouts of different HVAC units, you will find that these schematics are second nature to you.
-They might look terrifying in the beginning, but as you advance in you training, and gain practical experience in the real world, they will be anything but.
+They might look terrifying in the beginning, but as you advance in your training, and gain practical experience in the real world, they will be anything but.

 Troubleshoot Electrical Issues